 Milwaukie is a city just south of SE Portland's nicest neighborhood (Eastmoreland) that until recently has gone unnoticed.
 The footprint of Milwaukie is quite large and has its western border along the Willamette River.
 It grew from a beginning in the 1950's from a few planned neighborhoods with homes on large treed lots.
 The city didn't have a 'master plan' so development happened in an 'as-needed' basis.
 A major surface street runs through it Hwy 99E, which until the early 60's was the major N-S commercial highway through Oregon.
 This and the leftovers of that bygone era create an eclectic look, making Milwaukie somewhat less attractive than other surrounding cities.

 Schools vary; Putnam High School in south Milwaukie is good but the elementary schools are stronger in north Milwaukie.
-I expect all of them to improve steadily over the near future.
+I expect all of them to improve steadily in the near future.
+This is part of the North Clackamas School District now, one of the larger districts.
+This district is now offering Spanish Immersion at the elementary school level in most areas.

 The Westside consists of the cities of Aloha, Beaverton, Hillsboro, Lake Oswego, Northwest Portland, Tigard, Tualatin, Sherwood, West Linn and Wilsonville.
 MAX, our light-rail system, runs from Downtown Portland through Northwest Portland, Beaverton, Aloha, and Hillsboro.
 The Westside suburbs are more affordable than the old neighborhoods of SE and NE Portland.
 The homes and lots are larger, there is far more greenspace and the schools are great.